sarahkfriday/CPPNArtEvolution/README.md

 Tile 1 and Tile 2 are made into distinct pattern images.
 The patterns are then inserted into the template image.
 Pattern 1 fills the black area of the template while Pattern 2 fills the non-black.

+### Human Interactive Evolution
-Below is an example of human generated zentangle images.
+Below are examples of human generated zentangle images.

 Number of Images Used | Black and White | Color
 --------- | --------------- | -----